-I know that scientific evidence is important to the Saver community, and it’s the foundation of the Save Our Bones Program.
+I know that scientific evidence is important to the Saver community, and it’s the foundation of the Osteoporosis Reversal Program.
 The more I research osteoporosis and osteopenia without the Establishment’s “filter,” the more the truth emerges.

 Today, I bring you more truth about bone health – three studies that shed light on the role of inflammation in increasing fracture risk, and how bisphosphonates increase inflammation and stop the formation of new bone.

 Plus to help you keep inflammation at bay, I’m sharing eight powerful foods that do the trick (and taste delicious).

 Savers already know that inflammation is bad for bones, but this study gives an in-depth look at the process and reveals the extent of the damage inflammation can cause.